Core Revelations: the Star Formation and AGN Connection at the Heart of NGC 7469: Analysis

 \subsection{Cloudy Modeling}

 To compare our above data to theoretical models, we use the photo-ionization modeling code Cloudy (v.
-17.0, \citealp{Cloudy2017}) to further investigate the physical conditions able to produce the various ratios used in the MIR diagnostic diagrams.
+23.01, \citealp{Cloudy2023}) to further investigate the physical conditions able to produce the various ratios used in the MIR diagnostic diagrams.
 We first adopt a narrow line region (NLR) model to reflect the conditions in the nucleus and construct a spectral energy distribution (SED) tailored to our galaxy based on previous UV and X-ray data of NGC 7469.
 We specifically use the values given in \cite{Scott2005} obtained using the \emph{Far Ultraviolet Spectroscopic Explorer} (FUSE) and the \emph{X-ray Multi-Mirror Mission} (XMM-Newton).
 We additionally use the method described in \cite{Kraemer1994}, which allows us to use the He II $\lambda$4686/H$\beta$ ratio to find the index of the missing section of the data in the extreme ultra-violet (13.6eV $\leq$ h$\nu$ $\leq$ 500eV), with the value of the ratio for NGC 7469 obtained from \cite{Cohen1983}.
 Our resulting broken power-law SED can be described as follows:

 We further explore the validity of this SED by calculating the bolometric luminosity value obtained from the integration of the scaled SED, using the flux at 1000\angstrom given in \cite{Scott2005} as reference.
-The resulting bolometric luminosity equals log L$_{bol(\rm{SED})}$ = 44.2 erg/s, which we then compare to bolometric luminosities obtained from the \ot 5007\angstrom luminosity \citep{Peterson2014} and the \cite{Lamastra2009} correction value of 454, log L$_{bol(\rm{[O \textsc{iii}]})}$ = 44.2 erg/s; from the 2-10 keV luminosity, log L$_{bol(\rm{2-10keV})}$= 44.5 erg/s \citep{Vasudevan2007-2-10-bol-lum}; and from our value for the flux of \nev 14.32$\mu$m from \cite{Satyapal2007} (Equation 1), log L$_{bol(\rm{[Ne \textsc{v}]})}$ = 44.7 erg/s.
-We find good agreement between our SED-based bolometric luminosity\footnote{Using the SED-based bolometric luminosity and the SMBH mass value from \cite{Lu2021}, we calculate an Eddington ratio of 12.5$^{+2.5}_{-1.1}$ \% for NCG 7469's central black hole.} and the data-based ones, indicating that the models with this input SED will produce well-constrained values.
+The resulting bolometric luminosity equals $\log~L_\mathrm{bol (SED)}$ = 44.2 erg/s, which we then compare to bolometric luminosities obtained from the \ot 5007\angstrom luminosity \citep{Peterson2014} and the \cite{Lamastra2009} correction value of 454, $\log~L_\mathrm{bol([O \textsc{iii}])}$ = 44.2 erg/s; from the 2-10 keV luminosity, $\log~L_\mathrm{bol(2-10keV)}$= 44.5 erg/s \citep{Vasudevan2007-2-10-bol-lum}; and from our value for the flux of \nev 14.32$\mu$m from \cite{Satyapal2007} (Equation 1), $\log~L_\mathrm{bol([Ne \textsc{v}])}$ = 44.7 erg/s.
+We find good agreement between our SED-based bolometric luminosity\footnote{Using the SED-based bolometric luminosity and the SMBH mass value from \cite{Lu2021}, we calculate an Eddington ratio of 0.125$^{+0.025}_{-0.011}$ for NCG 7469's central black hole.} and the data-based ones, indicating that the models with this input SED will produce well-constrained values.

 We define the ionization parameter as